Job Growth in the Next Decade: Information Technology

 May 09, 2011

-It sounds like a very '90s thing to suggest that the best jobs are in computers.
+It sounds like a very '90s thing to suggest that many of the best jobs are in computers.
 The turn-of-the-century dot-com boom and bust clearly illustrated that just because you have a handle on technology doesn't mean you have a guaranteed place in the global economy.
-But the truth is that the world becomes increasingly digital all the time, and those who've accrued the right skills in the technology sector can probably expect a reasonable measure of job security.
+But the truth is that the world becomes increasingly digital all the time, and those who've acquired the right skills in the technology sector can probably expect a reasonable measure of job security.

 Positive Job Outlook for IT Professionals